 Related: Plan Your First Friendsgiving

-Buy the turkey
+Buy the Turkey

 Hear me out—Friendsgiving is all keeping things casual.
 Do you know what’s not casual?
 Thawing a giant bird in your tiny kitchen and then stressing over the potential of giving your friends food poisoning.
 The last few years we’ve ordered a whole smoked turkey from a local barbecue joint to finish off our Friendsgiving menu.
 It’s affordable, feeds 15+ people, and comes in a ready-to-heat bag on a foil pan.
 All you have to do is take a pre-party drive to pick up your bird, and dinner’s only a carve away.
 The added cost of buying a pre-cooked turkey is totally worth the time you’ll save.
 Plus, there may be a small turkey shortage this year—so ordering the bird ahead of time could save you a lot of stress at the grocery store.

-Start a sharable sign-up
+Start a Sharable Sign-Up

 The easiest way to keep your gathering frugal is to declare a Friendsgiving potluck.
 Once the date is set, take advantage of free and shareable sign-ups to corral potluck contributions.
 Google Drive is free, super-intuitive, and gives your guests a line-up of what to expect for dinner.
 Plus, it ensures you don’t end up with six green bean casseroles.
 If you want to send Friendsgiving invites via snail mail, just be sure to include the link information somewhere on the invitation.
 We've got plenty of free Friendsgiving invites you can print and send for an in-person or virtual Friendsgiving gathering.

-Note: Duplicate stuffing and pie contributions are always OK in my book.
+Note: Duplicate stuffing and pie contributions are always OK in my book!

 Supplement your Friendsgiving food menu with a few bottles of bubbly.
 Ask everyone to bring a bottle of wine to share, and let them know they don't need to splurge—now is the perfect time to unload that bottle of Moscato your neighbor brought over this summer!
 Dry Riesling, unoaked Chardonnay, Pinot Noir, Beaujolais, and red and white blends are all safe bets.
 My motto?
 The more, the merrier.